The Best Sad Monologues for Auditions

 CHRISTINE

-This is a brief monologue and, while short, it displays a range of emotions—from frustration to anger—as the son talks to his father about when he first learned to shave.
+This is a brief monologue, but it conveys a range of emotions, from frustration to anger, as the son talks to his father about when he first learned to shave.
 Because it’s compact, this monologue is a great piece for open and prepared auditions where you usually have a limited amount of time.

 SON